iamenderst/ansible-tutorial/tutorial/vm_setup.md

 To achieve that, we are going to create a simple Vagrantfile to describe the setup.

-:warning: Create a project directory and put your Vagrantfile in there!
+:warning: Create a project directory and put your Vagrantfile in there! :warning:

 The contents of the initial Vagrantfile should look as follows: